Rats can get anywhere!

-It is a bit of a drastic course of action; however, getting a cat does keep rats away.
+It is a drastic action; however, getting a cat keeps rats away.
 If you want to know how to get a rat out of your garage, send in a cat!

 A cat is a natural predator for a rat, especially for small rats.

-Not only will a rat chase all rodents away, but it will also spray the entire garage to mark out its territory!
-A rat is likely to avoid the garage unless it is the very last resort.
+Not only will a cat chase all rodents away, but it will also spray the entire garage to mark out its territory!
+A rat will likely avoid the garage unless it is the last resort.